History and Current Events

 Paper Book

 "'American history did not begin in the Northeast.
-It began in the Southwest,' Parker asserts, in this sweeping history." --The New Yorker A radical work of history that recenters the American story two thousand miles west of Plymouth Rock, in El Paso, Texas--heart of...
+It began in the Southwest,' Parker asserts, in this sweeping history." --The New Yorker, Best Books of the Week A revelatory history that recenters the American story two-thousand miles west of Plymouth Rock, in El Paso, Texas--heart of...

 Library staff!
 You can create and contribute to lists.
 Contact your catalog administrator or log in here.